hiroshiban/StereoMEGsample/README.md

 ![StereoMEGsample](imgs/StereoMEGsample.png)

-**Sample stimulus presentation codes for stereo vision fMRI experiment (Block design) in our research group**
+**Sample stimulus presentation codes for stereo vision MEG experiment (Block design) in our research group**

 - This package contains a set of sample **MATLAB and Psychtoolbox-3 (PTB3)** scripts for a A-or-B-task MEG experiment on 3D vision.
 - It displays tilted circular stimuli defined by binocular disparities.
 - The tilted circles are rendered as the standard random-dot-stereogram (RDS) images.
 - This script should be run with MATLAB PTB3 ver 3.0.15 or above (not tested with pervious versions of PTB3 and PTB2).
 - Please note that, in general, if we use PTB3, RDS stimuli can be easily generated with Screen('DrawDots') function.
 However, the dots generated with the simple PTB3 function are not antialiased, which may cause some problem due to round-offs of the fine depth structures.
 Therefore, in this function, I am taking a different strategy to generate RDSs by putting antialiased (Gaussian-smoothed) dots with alpha-channel (transparency) setups and by oversampling the position shift (horizontal binocular disparity).
 That is why the stimulus generation pipeline in this function is a bit complicated.
 If you don't care such the antialiased matter at all, the script can be made more concise and much simpler.
 Maybe there's a better way...
 - ***Finally, this package is made publicly available in the hope of keeping our research group being transparent and open.
-Furthermore, the package is made open also for people who are interested in our group's research activities, who want to join our group in the near future, and who want to learn how to create stereo stimuli for vision science.*** To these ends, I have tried to make the samples as simple as possible (but also as real as possible so as to be available in the real experiments in the form of what this package is) with omitting any kinds of hacking-like codes to compensate stimulus presentation timings etc. If you need such routines, please check the other stimulus presentation codes in my [**Retinotopy**](https://github.com/hiroshiban/retinotopy) repository etc.)
+Furthermore, the package is made open also for people who want to know our group's research activities, who want to join our group in the near future, and who want to learn how to create stereo stimuli for vision science.
+If you are interested in our research projects, please feel free to contact us.*** Anyway, to these ends, I have tried to make the samples as simple as possible (but also as real as possible so as to be available in the real experiments in the form of what this package is) with omitting any kinds of hacking-like codes to compensate stimulus presentation timings etc. If you need such routines, please check the other stimulus presentation codes in my [**Retinotopy**](https://github.com/hiroshiban/retinotopy) repository etc.).

 (Matlab is a registered trademark of [***The Mathworks Inc.*** ](https://www.mathworks.com/) )